True Terpenes Like Beta-Caryophyllene Are Raising the Bar on Cannabis Medicine

 Many cannabinoids in cannabis have benefits for pain and inflammation.
 For example, THC has proven itself to be a powerful and preferred method for combating chronic pain.
 Cannabidiol (CBD), THC’s non-intoxicating cousin, also has benefits for pain, but its mechanisms of action is less well understood.
 Researchers theorize its associated with CBD’s anti-inflammatory characteristics.

 The cannabis plant contains more than one property capable of attenuating the experience of pain.
 And when you use whole plant medicine, these can work together to bring maximal medicinal benefit.

 If you’ve not heard of the Entourage Effect before, its the understanding of how cannabinoids, terpenes, and other compounds in cannabis work together for a benefit that is greater than the individual parts.
 Instead of simply being the sum of its parts, different chemical compounds in cannabis work together for exponential improvement.
 The theory goes that, of the roughly 400 compounds, each has a unique relationship to the others.
 Some work to reduce the adverse side effects, others may boost the benefits.

 Given more research, strains high in beta-caryophyllene could make an appropriate choice for patients with chronic and persistent pain.
 Certain strains have elevated concentrations of this pain-relieving terpene: Death star, Sour Bubble, and Candyland.
-As the research into the role of terpenes evolves, it is exciting to know aromatics will soon be targeted medicine that we can use to treat specific conditions.
+As the research into the role of terpenes evolves, it is exciting to know aromatics will soon be a sought after medicine that we can use to treat specific conditions.